ViscousTests/website/content/docs/lifestyle-optimizations/this-website.md

 embed Google Photos in my pages so I don't have to host the images myself when it's less convenient to do so.

-## Cool tips to check out for improvements!
+## Inspiration

-  - Use https://markmap.js.org/ for tables of contents.
+  - TODO use https://markmap.js.org/ for tables of contents.
+  - https://wiki.c2.com/, especially the hover-links-to-see-page feature, which I added to this website.

 Categories: [Lifestyle Optimizations]({{< relref "/" >}}?Lifestyle-Optimizations=true)